mediaelement/mediaelement/README.md

 </video>
 ```

-#### Optional: multiple codecs and fallback for browsers with JavaScript
+#### Optional: Browsers with JavaScript disabled
 In very rare cases, you might have an non-HTML5 browser with Flash turned on and JavaScript turned off.
-In that specific case, you can also include the Flash code.
+In that specific case, you can also include the Flash `<object>` code.
 ```html
 <video width="320" height="240" poster="poster.jpg" controls="controls" preload="none">
 	<source type="video/mp4" src="myvideo.mp4" />